|Fall||Late August -

 The Oxford Honors Semester program is the Center for Global Education's most competitive and reputable study abroad program.
 It is only open to Mason undergraduate students with a 3.50 and above GPA, or Mason Honors Program students and University Scholars with a 3.30 and above GPA.
 If you fall into one of these categories, then you are an excellent candidate to compete for the opportunity to study for a semester at the prestigious University of Oxford.

-Besides a complete online application, additional application materials are due by September 27, 2013 for the spring 2014 term and February 24, 2014 for the fall 2014 term.
+Besides a complete online application, additional application materials are due in the Center for Global Education Office by February 24, 2014 for the fall 2014 term and September 26, 2014 for the spring 2015 term.

 * Online Application

 * Two academic letters of recommendation from George Mason University Professors.
 Professors should use their department letter head and write about their experience with your sense of inquiry and intellect.
 This is a research and writing intensive program.
 Any details relating to those areas are ideal.
 Ask your referee to put the reference letter in a sealed envelop with his or her name written across the seal.
 Collect the letters.

 * Writing sample - no more than five pages, can be something written for a course.

 * Autobiographical essay/statement of academic purpose (500 words)